 Cholesterol is synthesised within your body but what you eat can also have an effect on its production.
 The most significant influence on cholesterol synthesized by the body comes from saturated fat.
 Consumption of excess dietary fat increases blood cholesterol.
-Too much cholesterol can increase your risk of coronary disease, stroke and other illnesses.
+Too much cholesterol can increase your risk of coronary disease, ischaemic & haemorrhagic strokes, transient ischaemic attack (TIA) and other illnesses.

 Cholesterol is produced in the liver then carried around the body through the bloodstream as a component of lipoproteins.

 Lipoproteins are made up of a surface and an inner core, both of these being water-soluble.
 Here are some of the most commonly known lipoproteins:

 Hyperlipidaemia is the term that describes high levels of either cholesterol or triglycerides or both of these together in the blood.
 It is associated with increased risk of angina, ischaemic & haemorrhagic strokes, peripheral arterial disease and a heart attack since plaque builds up on the artery walls preventing blood flow to areas such as the heart and brain.

 Cholesterol levels are measured by taking a blood sample either with a syringe or by using a blood testing meter.
 The sample is often taken after 10-12 hours of fasting so that test results won’t be affected by any food you are still digesting.
 However, the non-HDL test which measures total cholesterol minus HDL cholesterol does not require you to fast beforehand.

 Your level of risk of developing cardiovascular disease can be calculated by taking the following factors into account:

 There are a number of lifestyle changes that can contribute to lowering cholesterol levels: